-This is a research study.
-The purpose of this research study is to develop a new treatment for adult T-cell leukemia/lymphoma (ATLL) and mycosis fungoides/Sézary syndrome (MF/SS), that is more effective than existing therapies.
+The purpose of this research study is to develop treatments for clear cell renal carcinoma (ccRCC) that are more effective than existing therapies.

-We are asking you to join this research study because you have relapsed and/or refractory ATLL or mycosis fungoides/ Sézary syndrome for which no standard therapy exists, or standard therapy has failed.
+We are asking you to join this research study because you have relapsed and/or refractory metastatic clear cell renal carcinoma for which no standard therapy exists, or standard therapy has failed.

 IL-15 is a man-made version of a small protein (cytokine) that is naturally produced in your body by certain white blood cells and increases the activity and strength of the immune system.
-Patients with cancer can have a weak immune system.
+People with cancer can have a weak immune system.
 This weakness can be caused by the cancer itself, or by treatments such as radiation, chemotherapy or other drugs that work against the immune system.
-It is hoped that IL-15 can "boost" or strengthen your immune system as it fights against cancer.
-In fact, in other clinical trials, all of the patients who received IL-15 showed an increase in the number of their immune system cells.
-In some of the patients, the growth was dramatic.
+It is hoped that IL-15 can "boost" or strengthen a person's immune systems as they fight against cancer.
+In fact, in other clinical trials, all of the people who received IL-15 showed an increase in the number of their immune system cells.
+In some of the people, the growth was dramatic.
 We hope the same is true in this study.

-Mogamulizumab is a monoclonal antibody that works by attaching to a protein on your tumor cells and marking the tumor cell for destruction by other cells of the immune system.
+Avelumab is a monoclonal antibody which belongs to a family of molecules called anti-PD-L1 antibodies.
+PD-L1 is a cell surface protein, found in different human tumor types.
+It is believed to interrupt the immune system's ability to fight cancer.
+In order to be eligible for this clinical trial, your tumor must express PD-L1.
+Avelumab interferes with the activity of PD-L1 and is thought to potentially have an effect on the immune system (in particular white blood cells) in order to induce an anti-tumor attack.
+Avelumab works in two ways: it attaches to the surface of a tumor cell and marks the tumor cell for destruction by other cells of the immune system, and it prevents tumor cells from inactivating the immune system cells.
 Monoclonal antibodies are purified proteins that are specially made to attach to pieces of foreign substances (such as cancer cells).
-Recent evidence shows that IL-15 boosts the number of immune system cells which are responsible for destroying tumor cells with antibodies attached.
+Recent evidence shows that IL-15 boosts the number of immune system cells which are responsible for destroying antibody-coated tumor cells.